Ben-Padbury/api_authorisation_token_scraper/README.md

-# API authorisation token scraper
+# Authorisation token scraper

-A python script to scrape various API authorisation bearer tokens for use externally.
+A python script to scrape various authorisation bearer tokens for use externally.
 Currently only support Apple podcasts API.

 ## Driver